 The four directors whose terms expire at the 2012 annual meeting of shareholders are Cesar L. Alvarez, Barry S. Logan, Aaron J. Nahmad and Albert H. Nahmad.
 Barry S. Logan was appointed to the Board in 2011 to fill the vacancy created by Robert L. Berner III, who served as a Common stock director for a term expiring at the 2013 annual meeting of shareholders previous to his resignation, and Aaron J. Nahmad was appointed to the Board in 2011 to fill the vacancy created by Gary L. Tapella, who also served as a Common stock director for a term expiring at the 2012 annual meeting of shareholders previous to his resignation.
-Upon the recommendation of the Nominating & Strategy Committee, our Board has nominated Cesar L. Alvarez, Aaron J. Nahmad and Albert H. Nahmad for re-election at the 2012 annual meeting of shareholders, each of whom would serve for a three-year term expiring at the 2015 annual meeting of shareholders, each of whom would serve for a three-year term expiring at the 2013 annual meeting of shareholders, each of whom would serve for a three-year term expiring at the 2013 annual meeting of shareholders, each of whom would serve for a three-year term expiring at the 2013 annual meeting of shareholders, to serve for a one-year term expiring at the 2013 annual meeting of shareholders, to serve for a one-year term expiring at the 2013 annual meeting of shareholders, and he has consented to serve if elected.
-Barry S. Logan and Aaron J. Nahmad have been nominated as directors to be elected by the holders of Common stock, and Cesar L. Alvarez and Albert H. Nahmad have been nominated as directors to be elected by the holders of Common stock.
+Upon the recommendation of the Nominating & Strategy Committee, our Board has nominated Cesar L. Alvarez, Aaron J. Nahmad and Albert H. Nahmad for re-election at the 2012 annual meeting of shareholders, and each has consented to serve if elected.
+Upon the recommendation of the Nominating & Strategy Committee, our Board has nominated Barry S. Logan for re-election at the 2012 annual meeting of shareholders, to serve for a one-year term expiring at the 2013 annual meeting of shareholders, and he has consented to serve if elected.
+Barry S. Logan and Aaron J. Nahmad have been nominated as directors to be elected by the holders of Common stock, and Cesar L. Alvarez and Albert H. Nahmad have been nominated as directors to be elected by the holders of Class B common stock.